 Pro tip: Don’t forget to take advantage of the multi-image card option if it’ll improve your ad.
-This lets you post up to four images in one tweet which expand when the user clicks on them.
+This lets you post up to four images in one tweet, which expand when the user clicks on them.

 4. Experiment with videos

 Video content continues to gain momentum on Twitter and beyond.
-Take full advantage of this media to make your ads more appealing.
+Create a video views campaign to take full advantage of this media and make your ads more appealing.

-- Maximum video size: 1GB
+- Maximum video size: 1GB (ideally under 30MB)

 - Tweet copy: 280 characters (each link costs you 23 characters, so when you include one link, you’ll have 257 characters left)